- Jack: Awww; you do care.Bunnymund: Oh rack off, you bloody show pony!Pitch [to Jack]: What goes together better than cold and dark?

-Bunnymund throughout the entire movie, acts mostly like a type A Tsundere toward Jack, even if his "dere" side is only shown toward the second half of the movie, once Jack gained his respect, which looks like a Defrosting Ice King development.
+- Bunnymund, throughout the entire movie, acts mostly like a type A Tsundere toward Jack, even if his "dere" side is only shown toward the second half of the movie, once Jack gained his respect.
+It looks like a Defrosting Ice King development.

-Later, there is a similar thing happening after Jack and the others went after Pitch and the Nightmares.
-When Jack fell from the sledge, Bunnymund immediately rushed to check if he was alright.
+- Later, something similar happens after Jack and the others went after Pitch and the Nightmares.
+When Jack fell from the sleigh, Bunnymund immediately rushed to check if he was all right.

-When Sophie came to the Warrens and found the Guardians, there is a moment where Jack and Bunnymund sat down and have a chat.
-During all the talk, Bunnymund is holding Sophie in his arms, and before Tooth and others come, these three definitely look like a family, with Jack and Bunnymund being the parents.
+- After the Guardians find Sophie in the Warren, Jack and Bunny sit down and have a chat.
+Bunny is holding Sophie in his arms, and before Tooth and others come, they three look like a family, with Jack and Bunny as the parents.

-And later, when Pitch tried to make the Guardians thinking that Jack betrayed them by giving him his memories, there is the moment where Bunnymund is very devastated and yells at Jack that they should never have trusted him.
-Jack is very heartbroken by this.
+- Later, when Pitch tricks the Guardians into thinking that Jack betrayed them, Bunny is devastated and yells at Jack that they should never have trusted him.
+Jack looks heartbroken over it.

-At one moment, Jack seems "flirting" with Bunnymund by sending him a snowflake which melt on Bunnymund's nose.
-Bunnymund smiles at him afterward.
+- At one moment, Jack seems "flirting" with Bunny by sending him a snowflake which melt on Bunny's nose.
+Bunny smiles at him afterward.
 Aww.

-Not to mention Bunnymund's reaction the moment where Pitch tries to strike Jack with his scythe by behind, he immediately tries to block it with his boomerang.
+- Not to mention Bunny's reaction the moment where Pitch tries to strike Jack with his scythe by behind.
+He immediately tries to block it with his boomerang.

 Pitch (laughing): Finally, someone who knows how to have a little fun!

 - The Antarctica scene.
 It could mean Pitch sees Jack as a kindred spirit and a potential ally, or it could mean he has feelings for him.